ensdomains/research/dispute-resolution/arbitration.md

 Should stakes be case specific or one stake in total?

+Should stakes be on a curve?
+Is the curve ascending or descending.
+Argumentation is, the curve could be descending as the manipulation potential declines as the amount of arbitrators grows.
+However decentivication for corruption will the also be reduced.

 Slashing should be dependent on reputation, or how many appeals against said judge were successful.

 ### Reputation